FAQ on Programmatic Issues

 - Q: How do video course students turn in homework and exam papers?

-A: Students should upload the electronic or scanned version of their homework to their account in T-square.
+A: Students should upload the electronic or scanned version of their homework to their account in Canvas.
 You can use the scanner found in any GT-Shenzhen office.
 Remember to include a cover sheet to each homework assignment.
-The GT-Shenzhen office scans all exam papers and submits to DLPE.

 - Q: How do I get the textbooks?